Self-replication: Self-replicating tiling

 In geometry a self-replicating tiling is a tiling pattern in which several congruent tiles may be joined together to form a larger tile that is similar to the original.
 This is an aspect of the field of study known as tessellation.
 The "sphinx" hexiamond is the only known self-replicating pentagon.
 For example, four such concave pentagons can be joined together to make one with twice the dimensions.
 Solomon W. Golomb coined the term rep-tiles for self-replicating tilings.

 In 2012, Lee Sallows identified rep-tiles as a special instance of a self-tiling tile set or setiset.
 A setiset of order n is a set of n shapes that can be assembled in n different ways so as to form larger replicas of themselves.
 Setisets in which every shape is distinct are called 'perfect'.
 A rep-n rep-tile is just a setiset composed of n identical pieces.

 Self replicating clay crystals

-One form of natural self-replication that isn't based on DNA or RNA occurs in clay crystals.
+One form of natural self-replication that is not based on DNA or RNA occurs in clay crystals.
 Clay consists of a large number of small crystals, and clay is an environment that promotes crystal growth.
 Crystals consist of a regular lattice of atoms and are able to grow if e.g. placed in a water solution containing the crystal components; automatically arranging atoms at the crystal boundary into the crystalline form.
 Crystals may have irregularities where the regular atomic structure is broken, and when crystals grow, these irregularities may propagate, creating a form of self-replication of crystal irregularities.
 Because these irregularities may affect the probability of a crystal breaking apart to form new crystals, crystals with such irregularities could even be considered to undergo evolutionary development.